petabi/sniffles/README.md

                   traffic stream must finish prior to the next traffic stream starting.
 When false, all contiguous streams that are false (i.e. asynchronous) will execute at the same time.
+                - tcp_overlap: The default value is false.
+When true, from the second packet will be appended one extra content and the tcp sequence number will be reduced by one to simulate the tcp overlapping sequence number.
                 - ip: Designate IPv4 or IPv6.
 Valid options are 4, or 6.
                   Default is 4.
                 - out_of_order: Randomly have packets arrive out-of-order.